 Natürlich werden die gesetzlichen Anforderungen von unserem Programm erfüllt, so lange die Daten regelmäßig zur Dokumentation exportiert und elektronisch archiviert werden.
 Vor allem die Tagesberichte (Z-Berichte), Kassenbelege, Kassenbuchungen, etc.

-BREAKING : WaiterOne still needs to be approved for the BlackBox.Yes we have developed a fiscal version of WaiterOne.
+BREAKING : WaiterOne still needs to be approved for the BlackBox.
+So we are at the moment not compatible with the Belgian BlackBox.Yes we have developed a fiscal version of WaiterOne.
 The BlackBox is a fiscal data module registering all transactions.
 WaiterOne communicates with the BlackBox and handles transactions accordingly.
 Some countries require you to work with the BlackBox, some others give you discounts on your social costs.
 Please check with your local tax authorities if WaiterOne is compliant.

 If you need more information about using WaiterOne with the BlackBox?
 Please contact us.